bvavra/MIDI_Accordion/README.md

 Threaded Insert M3 9.52mm|8
 White 4" Zip Ties (100pc)|1

 The total cost of these materials can vary.
 [Dmitry](https://github.com/accordion-mega/AccordionMega/wiki/Accordion-Mega-story) was able to build his accordion for under $100.
 If you exclude the accordion, I spent about $220 on the above materials.
-If you don't have an accordion you can get a decent enough one on eBay for as low as $100 - it doesn't have to sound good; it just needs to function mechanically.
+If you don't have an accordion you can get a decent enough one on eBay for as low as $100 (normally I'd advise against buying an accordion off eBay, but it doesn't have to sound good; it just needs to function mechanically).
 I bought mine for $150 (plus $30 shipping), bringing my grand total to $400.

 You will also need the following tools: